Name: John Cooley

 transported in 1747 on the Gildart.

-The name Cooley itself does not appear to be Scottish.
-But research by
+The name Cooley itself doesn't appear to be Scottish.
+But research

-others suggest that the largest concentration of Cooleys is to be found in
+suggests that the largest concentration of Cooleys is to be found in the

 Are we reading too much history into what may be no more than coincidence